Tuesday, April 17, 2018

 Practical Ways to Improve your Workplace Violence Prevention Program (Intermediate) Joy Smith, RN, CHSP, CHSN, Senior Consultant and Owner, Healthcare Safety Services; and Ken Smith CHSP, CIE, CHCM; Director of Associate Safety, SCL Health.

-This interaction presentation will provide innovative ideas and processes to improve your workplace violence prevention program.
+This interactive presentation will provide innovative ideas and processes to improve your workplace violence prevention program.
 The instructors will discuss the practical use of methods to reduce the risk of harm.
-Participates involved in the discussion will learn proactive tactics that demonstrate proven measures of awareness and ultimately prevention of harm.
+Participants involved in the discussion will learn proactive tactics that demonstrate proven measures of awareness and ultimately prevention of harm.

-Respiratory Protection Selection and use Guidance for Healthcare (Intermediate) Don Rust, Technical Service Specialist, 3M.
+Respiratory Protection Selection and use Guidance for Healthcare (Intermediate) Don Rust, CSP, CIH, Technical Service Specialist, 3M.

 Respiratory protection in Healthcare has traditionally been focused on aerosol transmissible disease, which is extremely important, but there are other areas of respiratory concern in this environment.
 This session will cover selection and use of respiratory protection for aerosol transmissible disease control; chemical/disinfectant applications; and hazardous drug preparation and handling.
 The goal of the session will be to provide respiratory program guidance for the Employee Health, Infection Prevention, or Safety & Environmental professionals supporting the safe use of respiratory protection devices in healthcare environments.